rkwitt/teaching/SS22/MI/VO/README.md

 ## News

-- The Google Meet link for **Q&A** sessions: [here](https://meet.google.com/dmx-eqme-jqa)
-- The VO will be held **fully online**

-## Scheduled Q&A sessions

-- **`03/01/2022`** (8:45am - *Vorbesprechung* VO/PS combined)
+- The lecture begins on **Tue., March 1, 2022** at **8:45am** (not 8:30am)

 ## Organization

-Given the current COVID situation and according to the PLUS guidelines, teaching this course **fully online** seems to be the most reasonable variant.
+Given the current COVID + teaching guidelines (see [here](https://www.plus.ac.at/news/lehre-ab-maerz-2022/?pgrp=218&is_paged=0)), the lecture will be held in person.
 The course is structured as a series of lectures.
 For each lecture, I will provide *videos* that can be downloaded and watched whenever you prefer.
+Even though, the lecture is **in person**, students have access to these videos as supplementary material.

 *I do recommend that you watch the lecture videos in the provided order.*

-I will also provide, on a regular basis, an **online Q&A session** (via Google meet, see link above), where you can ask questions, or raise issues that have come up while studying the material.
-My plan is to do this every (or every other) week.
-The dates can be found [here](#scheduled-qa-sessions).

 ## Slack channel